What is Market Making?

 Do they do profit sharing?

 A token project should be wary of profit-sharing services.
-Some market makers will insist on some type of aggressive profit-sharing model — this is not market making.
+Some market makers will insist on some type of aggressive profit-sharing model — that can put the project itself at risk.
 This type of strategy that manipulates the market gives no preference to the health and dynamics of the market and has asymmetric outcomes for the token issuer if things go wrong.
 Its sole purpose is to make money at the expense of the tokens’ community.

 What are the KPIs and how will they be reported?